Anne Rothenstein

 Rothenstein is self-taught and lives and works in London.
 Born in 1949, the daughter of the late Michael Rothenstein and Duffy Ayres, she grew up in a lively and distinguished community of artists in the Essex village of Great Bardfield.
 Following a foundation course at Camberwell School of Art in the mid-1960s, Rothenstein worked as an actress for over a decade before gradually returning to painting.

-In 2024, Rothenstein will have solo exhibitions at Charleston, Sussex, UK and Stephen Friedman Gallery, New York, USA.
-Other recent solo exhibitions include Stephen Friedman Gallery, London (2022) and Beaux Arts Gallery, London (2021).
+Rothenstein’s recent solo exhibitions include Charleston, Sussex (2024) and Stephen Friedman Gallery, New York (2024).
+Other solo shows include Stephen Friedman Gallery, London (2022) and Beaux Arts Gallery, London (2021).
 A two-person exhibition by Rothenstein and Irina Zatulovskaya took place at Pushkin House, London in 2018.